climate-and-health-datasci-Unicamp/-data-health-databases/README.md

 These databases were collected in the FAPESP project 17/20013-0, entitled "Human Health and Adaptation to Climate Change in Brazil: A Data Science Approach", with project at the Committee for Ethics in Research (CEP) under CAAE 95503318.4.0000.5404.

+The datasets are no public due to ethical restrictions.
+However, we are working to make them anonymised and public...stay tuned.

 ## Preprocessing data

 Both databases required data preprocessing and cleanning.
 These procedures are described in detail in Technical reports 01/2020 and 02/2020.